FaisalUmair/udemy-downloader-gui/README.md

 # Udeler | Udemy Course Downloader (GUI)
-A cross platform (Windows, Mac, Linux) desktop application for downloading Udemy Courses.
+A cross-platform (Windows, Mac, Linux) desktop application for downloading Udemy Courses.

 ### Udeler 2.0 Feature Requests:
 I am planning to make Udeler 2.0 a big release with a lot of new features and improvements.
 For requesting a feature, Click [here](https://github.com/FaisalUmair/udemy-downloader-gui/issues/172)